Naval Enlisted Reserve Association

 Naval Enlisted Reserve Association (NERA) is a military advocacy group in the United States, who specifically address the agenda of sea-service reservists.
 Their stated mission is to protect the rights and benefits of enlisted sea-service reservists such as promotion, pay, retirement benefits, personnel strength, and equipment.
 NERA is a prominent member of a powerful coalition of military advocacy groups dedicated to fighting for service members in the Nation's Capitol.

 NERA helps maintains national security by ensuring a strong and well-trained Naval, Coast Guard and Marine Corps Reserve.
 They are the only military association composed exclusively of enlisted Sea Service Reservists.
 NERA represents enlisted Sea Service Reservists by providing a singular voice to the Congress, the White House and the Departments of Defense and Transportation regarding issues of benefits and rights.

+The NERA provides the NERA College Scholarship Program to deserving applicants and five $1000 to $2000 scholarships are awarded yearly.

 History

 The association was founded by two Naval Reserve Chief Enginemen, Joe Wasson and Thomas Patton, on March 25, 1957.
 "We wanted to have an organization that paralleled the one that officers had (Naval Reserve Association) started four years earlier," said Wasson, who joined the Naval Reserve in 1942, serving on active duty during World War II.
 The headquarters of NERA is in Falls Church, Virginia, near Washington, DC.